ibratface/AIND-Isolation/heuristics_analysis.md

 # Isolation Heuristics Analysis
 ## Aritifical Intelligence Nanodegree
+February 16, 2017
 Terence So
-February 16, 2017

 <br>

 ## Summary

 Three custom players were evaluated for this project: **Aggressive**, **Balanced**, and **Monte Carlo**, each representing the primary strategy of the custom player in game of Isolation.
-Each player was evaluated using the provided tournament format.
-A baseline strategy **ID_Improved** was used with a winrate of **60.00%**.
+Each player was evaluated using a tweaked version of the provided tournament format against a baseline strategy **ID_Improved** which has a winrate of **60.00%**.
 The following are the results in summary:

 * The Aggressive strategy performed near ID_Improved with a winrate of **63.57%**.
-* The Balanced Strategy performed markedly better at a **63.21%** winrate.
+* The Balanced Strategy performed no better with a **63.21%** winrate.
-* Finally, the Monte Carlo strategy had the best performance with a winrate of **74.29%**.
+* The Monte Carlo strategy had the best performance with a winrate of **74.29%**.

 <br>

-## Evaulation and Analysis
+## Measuring Heuristic Performance

 During the course of this project, it was observed that results varied from simulation to simulation.
 For example, ID_Improved has been observed to have winrates from 55% to about 63% with mixed match results with other players.
 This holds true with each evaluated strategy.
-In an effort to increase the accuracy of final score, the tournament format was slightly modified by bumping up the number of matches played from 20 to 40.
+In an effort to increase the accuracy of final score, the tournament format was slightly modified by bumping up the number of games played per match from 20 to 40.

 <div style="page-break-after: always;"></div>

+## Strategy Evaluation

 ### ID_Improved

 Formula: `player moves - opponent moves`

-This is the provided baseline player.
-The results of one tournament run is as follows:
+This is the baseline player or the player 'to beat'.
+The results of one its tournament runs is as follows:

 ```
 *************************